-If Blue Shield confirms that it is not able to ensure reasonable access to care, providers will be able to request and obtain authorization for out-of-network services.
-Blue Shield will pay/price these services at the member's in-network benefit level.
+If Blue Shield provides approval via the process described in this section, providers will be able to request and obtain authorization for out of network services.
+Blue Shield will pay/price these services at the member's in-network benefit level and the provider will be required to execute a letter of agreement

-Since members incur higher copayments and deductibles when out of network health care professionals or facilities are used, every effort must be made to ensure referrals are made to in network health care professionals and facilities.
-When there are no Blue Shield in network health care professionals (for specialty, acute care, ancillary care, etc.) or facilities available in the member's service area, the member or provider may request a referral to an out of network health care professional or facility.
-Providers requesting a referral to an out of network health care professional or facility must call Blue Shield at (800) 541-6652 or complete and fax the Out of Network Referral Request Form to (855) 895-3506.
-The Out of Network Referral Request Form is available on blueshieldca.com/provider in the Guidelines & resources section, then Forms section, and then select the Patient care forms link.
-Requests for referrals to out of network health care professionals and facilities must be made prior to services being rendered.
-Blue Shield will review the referral request.
-When a request is approved for an out-of-network referral, the member is covered at their innetwork benefit level.
+Because members incur higher copayments and deductibles when out of network health care professionals or facilities are used, providers must make every effort to ensure referrals are made to in-network health care professionals and facilities.
+When there are no Blue Shield in-network health care providers (for specialty, acute care, facility, ancillary care, etc.) available in the member's service area, the provider may request an Out of Network Exception to an out of network health care professional or facility.
+Providers requesting an Out of Network Exception to an out of network health care professional or facility must call Blue Shield at (800) 541-6652 or complete and fax the Out of Network Exception Request Form to (855) 895-3506.
+The Out of Network Exception Request Form is available on blueshieldca.com/provider in the Guidelines & resources section: choose the Forms section, and then select the Patient care forms link.
+Requests for an Out of Network Exception to out of network health care professionals and facilities must be made by a provider prior to services being rendered.
+Blue Shield will review the Out of Network Exception request.
+When a request is approved for an out of network health care professional or facility for nonemergent services, the member is covered at their in-network benefit level and the provider will be required to execute a letter of agreement.